lyonsbp/bootstrap-dual-select/README.md

 # bootstrap-dual-select
-An implementation of a dual select list themed with bootstrap styles.
+A typescript implementation of a dual select list themed with bootstrap styles.